-St. Louis women were a perfect match for organ donation and as friends
+St. Louis woman helps mend her best friend’s broken heart and then saves her life again

-ST. LOUIS — When it seems like you're walking in circles, sometimes a friend can point you in the right direction.
+ST. LOUIS COUNTY, Mo. — When it seems like you're walking in circles, sometimes a friend can point you in the right direction.

 "I think we had an instant connection," explained Carol Patrylo.